 Once you have that, and once people see themselves reflected in the brand, it’s a wonderful thing.
 Only then can you be truly influential.

-Organizations need to be more proactive at mid-level — recruiting a diverse range of individuals who could be the next CEO or CMO
+Organisations need to be more proactive at mid-level — recruiting a diverse range of individuals who could be the next CEO or CMO

 Invest in diverse talent at all levels